 Before you go

-We act as agent for the local provider and on arrival you will be required to sign the local motorcycle rental contract and provide your credit card details as a guarantee against damages.
+We act as agent for the local provider and on arrival, you are required to sign the local rental agency terms and conditions of hire – please request these, if you require sight in advance.
+It is mandatory that you provide valid credit card details as a guarantee against damages.
+On collection, we advise you to check your rental motorcycle carefully and to take photographs of it, as proof of its condition.

 For clarity, we do not include your passenger flights.
 It is your responsibility to organise your own flights to and from the destination.
-You need to book an outward flight to our start point, Bogota to arrive no later than around 2pm on 16 February 2017.
-The earliest leave date is any time on 27 February 2017 from Cartagena.
+You need to book an outward flight to our start point, Bogota to arrive no later than 27 September 2018.
+The earliest leave date is any time on 9 October 2018 from Popayan.
 However, do not book your flights until the tour is designated as a Guaranteed Departure.

 Should you wish to arrive before the official start date or stay after the official end date, please simply request extra nights at the time of booking and we can make the reservation at our group hotel.